Understanding your payslip

 We also have an example of a simpler payslip in the 'useful tools' section of the website.

 If you live in Scotland and are a Scottish taxpayer, different income tax rates and bands apply to your earned income.
 There is more information in our section on Scottish income tax.
-The same principles apply.
+Otherwise, the same principles apply.

 1 – This is Victor's July payslip; for PAYE purposes this is month 4.

-2 – NI Number – Victor knows that this is his NI number.
+2 – NI Number – Victor knows that this is his National Insurance number.

-3 – Tax is normally calculated on a cumulative basis but it can be calculated on a month 1 basis.
+3 – Tax is normally calculated on a cumulative basis but it can be calculated on a month 1 (non cumulative) basis.

-5 – Victor is a member of AFPS 15.
+5 – Victor is a member of AFPS (Armed Forces Pension Scheme) 15.
 For the 2018/19 tax year, members of the armed forces do not pay reduced rate National Insurance contributions (NIC), as they did until 5 April 2016.
 Instead they pay NIC at the full rate.
+National Insurance category A reflects this.

-6 – PTD means period to date so these amounts are Victor's gross pay, the amount that is subject to NIC (Niable) and the amount that is subject to tax (Taxable).
+6 – PTD means period to date so these amounts are Victor's gross pay, the amount that is subject to NIC (Niable) and the amount that is subject to tax (Taxable) for the pay period.

 7 – YTD means year to date so these amounts are the total Victor has received since the beginning of the tax year.